volpatto/blank-python-project/README.md

 ## Contributions

 Contributions are VERY welcome.
-But please be aware of the purpose of the repo: **A minimal working structure.** If you want to add a feature which is very particular to your needs, please analyse if it fits the objective.
+But please, be aware of the purpose of the repo: **A minimal working structure.** If you want to add a feature which is very particular to your needs, please analyse if it fits the objective.

 Suggestions and advices are welcome as well.

 ## Contact

-One can contact me through the email <volpatto@lncc.br>.
+Contact me through the email: <volpatto@lncc.br>.